-Street art can be found almost everywhere in London, especially around East London, in fact Shoreditch boasts one of the highest concentration of street art anywhere in the world.
+Street art can be found almost everywhere in London, especially around East London.
+In fact Shoreditch boasts one of the highest concentration of street art anywhere in the world.

-We all know London is expensive but going on a self-guided tour is absolutely free and you’ll always discover something new because fresh works are being painted all the time.
-In fact you shouldn’t be surprised if some of the ones I highlight are painted – but I’ll try to update this page as much as possible to avoid disappointment.
+However, I’ll try to update this page as much as possible to avoid disappointment.
 Street art isn’t just wall murals, you can discover contemporary sculptures and quirky installations dotted across the capital.
 Enjoy!

 David Bowie by James Cochran